 It is important that you make your kitten's transition to its new home as smooth as possible by purchasing the same food and litter the kitten is already using.

-is always available.
+indiscriminately by the time they leave.
 I strongly recommend you purchase

-Kitten Attract litter for your kitten's arrival.
+Cat Attract litter for your kitten's arrival.
 You may

 transition to a litter of your choice when your kitten is ready.

 Raw chicken hearts, gizzards, wingettes, and drumettes

 chicken wingettes and drumettes – small wings and drumsticks.
 I buy

 them frozen in a bag at Walmart’s grocery store.
 For one kitten I